salesforce/pam_oidc/README.md

 If specified, the required value of the `acr` claim in the token for authentication to pass.

+#### http_proxy

+Default: (no value)

+If specified, an HTTP proxy used to connect to the issuer to discover OpenID Connect parameters.

 ## Local Testing

 A Vagrant VM is available for local testing: